About our platform

 kindling & sage magazine centres the voices of Blak, Women of Colour & Gender Diverse POC.
 We're building a feisty community where we learn from each other and ignite our individual and collective fire.

-kindling & sage magazine is an online publication that features written content created by women & non-binary POC.
+kindling & sage magazine is a print and digital publication that features written content created by women & non-binary POC.
 We are a safe space to share ideas, experiences, knowledge and perspectives to strengthen our communities and inspire.

 Our kindling section features opinion pieces, interviews, short stories and book & movie reviews to inspire and fire you up.
 We welcome contributions from women & non-binary POC voices.
 Our sage section – inspired by the sage voices within our communities – focuses on action and initiatives within our circles.
 It includes highlights from women & non-binary POC-led businesses, a classifieds wall to advertise community groups and campaigns to support, and a directory we’re building up – drop us a line if you have a business you’d like to be listed.